 Burnley Park, the Circus Site and the system of open space along the Yarra River contribute significantly to the open space character of Central Richmond, however these are all located in the east of the precinct.
-More than 6.000 additional people are forecast to be living and working in the precinct, particularly to the western end of the precinct by 2031.
+More than 6,000 additional people are forecast to be living and working in the precinct, particularly to the western end of the precinct by 2031.
 There is a need to provide new Local and Small Local open spaces to cater primarily to the forecast population and better meet the open space needs of the existing population.
-The new open space will assist to diversify the active unstructured recreational activities in the west and assist to mitigate urban heat, provide increased urban greening and open space within a safe and easy walk of residents and workers as urban densities continue to increase in the future.
+The new open space will assist to diversify the active unstructured increased urban greening and open space within a safe and easy walk of residents and workers as urban densities continue to increase in the future.